Onzachm/Vancouver-Housing-Index-Predictor/README.md

 The first part of the notebook focuses on cleaning the data before training the LSTM model.
 The following steps are performed:

 1. Importing the necessary libraries for data cleaning, data plotting, data ingestion, and data preprocessing.
-2. Reading the data from the 'VAN.csv' file using Pandas.
+2. Reading the data from the 'data.csv' file using Pandas.
 3. Splitting the data into training and test sets based on a specific date.
 4. Cleaning the training data by dropping unnecessary columns ('REF_DATE' and 'GEO') and keeping only the 'VALUE' column for prediction.
 5. Applying MinMax scaling to normalize the training data.